Alpakka31/tinyfetch/README.md

 # tinyfetch
-A tiny CLI utility for Linux to fetch system information written in Python
+A tiny CLI utility for Debian Linux to fetch system information written in Python

 Requirements
 - Python 3